mindspore-ai/docs/docs/mindspore/source_en/migration_guide/analysis_and_preparation.md

 ### [Golden Stick](https://www.mindspore.cn/golden_stick/docs/en/master/index.html)

 MindSpore Golden Stick is a model compression algorithm set jointly designed and developed by Huawei Noah's team and Huawei MindSpore team.
 It contains basic quantization and pruning methods.

-## Differences Between MindSpore and PyTorch APIs

-When migrating the network from PyTorch to MindSpore, pay attention to the differences between MindSpore.